favonia/z/README.md

 # 🔗 zink

-Go library and command line tool for <https://z.umn.edu>, a URL shortening service for people in University of Minnesota.
+Go library and command line tool for <https://z.umn.edu>, a URL shortening service for people in the University of Minnesota.